State Farm Arena: History

 During the late 1980s and early 1990s, many cities started building new state-of-the-art sporting venues for their NBA and/or NHL franchises, or in hopes of attaining one.
 Many of these arenas had modern amenities for their high-end customers, such as luxury boxes, club seats, and large, posh club-level concourses; some even had practice facilities on-site.
 These attractions were rarely found in arenas constructed in the early 1970s, when the Omni Coliseum was built.
-However, it was likely that the Omni would have had to be replaced in any event.
+However, it was likely that the Omni would have had to be replaced in any event due to a serious design flaw.
 It had been built using Cor-Ten weathering steel that was intended to seal itself, ensuring it would last for decades.
-However, the Omni's designers didn't account for Atlanta's humid climate.
-The Cor-Ten steel never stopped rusting, causing the arena to deteriorate faster than anticipated.
+However, the Omni's designers didn't account for Atlanta's humid subtropical climate.
+Rather than form a seal, the Cor-Ten steel never stopped rusting, causing the arena to deteriorate faster than anticipated.

 Ted Turner, owner of the Hawks at the time, wanted to bring the NHL back to Atlanta; the city's first NHL team, the Atlanta Flames, had moved to Calgary in 1980.
 However, the NHL determined that the Omni was not suitable even as a temporary facility due to its structural problems and lack of amenities.
 The league told Turner that it would only grant an expansion team on condition that a new arena be in place for the prospective team's inaugural season.
 After much consideration of possible other sites both in Downtown Atlanta and in the suburbs, it was decided that the Omni would be demolished in 1997, and a new arena would be built in the same location; the Omni was demolished on July 26, 1997.
 The Hawks split their games between the Georgia Dome and Alexander Memorial Coliseum for the next two seasons while Philips Arena was under construction.

-Philips Arena held its first event with a September 1999 concert by the musician Sir Elton John.
+Philips Arena held its first event with a September 1999 concert by musician Elton John.
 The Omni's "center-hung scoreboard" now hangs in the lobby of Philips Arena, where it still displays the Omni's logo along with those of Philips Arena, the Hawks, and the Thrashers (who never played in The Omni).
 The scoreboard still functions and displays information relevant to the game taking place in the arena.
 On April 2, 2009, Philips Arena achieved LEED for Existing Building: Operations and Maintenance certification as specified by the United States Green Building Council (USGBC).
 It was the world's first LEED certified NBA/NHL arena.
 It has been nicknamed the "Highlight Factory", due to the number of exciting plays, or highlights, that occur and Philips' history with lights and electronics.

 On March 14, 2008, an EF2 Tornado struck near the Arena as part of a tornado outbreak that hit the city.
 The arena only received minor exterior damage.
+Since the 2010s, several statues have been erected near the arena in honor of notable Atlantan athletes, including a statue of Dominique Wilkins and a statue of Evander Holyfield.